-To: [Name and address of financial institution] Re: Incidental Take Permit No. [permit number] The undersigned, a duly Authorized Representative of the Department of Fish and Wildlife("DEPARTMENT"), as defined in paragraph 12 in the above-referenced Irrevocable Standby Letter of Credit ("Credit"), hereby certifies to the Issuer that: 1.
-[Insert one of the following statements: "In the opinion of the DEPARTMENT, the Applicant has failed to complete the Mitigation Requirements referenced in paragraph 3 of the Credit." or "As set forth in paragraph 13, the Issuer has informed the DEPARTMENT that the Credit will not be extended and the Applicant has not provided the DEPARTMENT with an equivalent security approved by the DEPARTMENT to replace the Credit."]
-The undersigned is authorized under the terms of the Credit to present this Certificate as the sole means of demanding payment on the Credit.
-The DEPARTMENT is therefore making a drawing under the Credit in amount of U.S. \$ 4.
-The amount demanded does not exceed the Principal Sum of the Credit.
-Therefore, the DEPARTMENT has executed and delivered this Certificate as of theday of, CALIFORNIA DEPARTMENT OF FISH AND WILDLIFE BY:
+To: [Name and address of financial institution] Re: Incidental Take Permit No. [permit number] The undersigned, a duly Authorized Representative of the Departmen Wildlife("DEPARTMENT"), as defined in paragraph 12 in the above-re Irrevocable Standby Letter of Credit ("Credit"), hereby certifies to the Issue of Credit ("Credit"). ferenced [Insert one of the following statements: "In the opinion of the the Applicant has failed to complete the Mitigation Requirement paragraph 3 of the Credit." or "As set forth in paragraph 13, the informed the DEPARTMENT that the Credit will not be extende Applicant has not provided the DEPARTMENT with an equivaled approved by the DEPARTMENT to replace the Credit."] ts referenced in slaver has did and the The undersigned is authorized under the terms of the Credit to Certificate as the sole means of demanding payment on the Credit to - The DEPARTMENT is therefore making a drawing under the C U.S. \$ redit in amount o 4.
+The amount demanded does not exceed the Principal Sum of t he Credit.
+Therefore, the DEPARTMENT has executed and delivered this Certific day of, cate as of the CALIFORNIA DEPARTMENT OF FISH AND WILDLIFE DV.